scaleapi/scaleapi-python-client/README.rst

 Accepts a list of emails and a list of projects.

-Returns a dictionary of all teammate assignments with keys as 'emails' of each teammate, and values as a list of project names the teammate is assigned to.
+Returns a dictionary of all teammate assignments with keys as 'emails' of each teammate, and values as a list of project names the teammate are assigned to.

 .. code-block:: python